InventoraHQ/api-docs/README.md

 GET /materials/:id
 ```

 Returns a single material by ID.

-**Response:** Same as a single material object from the list endpoint.
+Response format is identical to Get Product.

 #### Update Material